Making the Translated AnyScript Model Move#

 };

-Notice how the ‘FitnessMachine’ folder is added by a reference so that the study object “knows the model” that it must study.
+Notice how the ‘FitnessMachine’ folder is added by a reference, so that the study object “knows the model” that it must study.

-The next step is to add a motion driver to determine the position of the single degree-of-freedom at every time step and thereby the entire mechanism.
+The next step is to add a motion driver to determine the position of the single degree of freedom at every time step and thereby the entire mechanism.
 The logical and simple choice is to drive the angle of the flywheel.
 As we saw before, the imported model in AnyBody is almost completely equivalent in structure to the SOLIDWORKS model, so we can use the latter to look for a place to attach the driver.

 SolidWorks components

 The ‘Concentric01’ mate is a relationship between two cylindrical faces of the ‘MainBase<1>’ and ‘MainCylinder<1>’ components.
 This mate contains two linear and two rotational constraints between two different components.
 So this mate can still allow two degrees of freedom: 1 translational and 1 rotational movement.
-Let us look the definition of this ‘Concentric01’ mate inside AnyScript.
+Let us look at the definition of this ‘Concentric01’ mate inside FitnessMachine.any.

 AnyKinEqSimpleDriver Concentric01 =